Jewells

 Jewells features high concentrations of family households, with a higher-than-average median household size

-Family households account for 81.1% of all households, consisting of 33.3% couples with children, 38.5% couples without children, and 9.1% single parent families.
-Non-family households make up the remaining 18.9%, with lone person households at 16.4% and group households comprising 1.8% of the total.
-The median household size is 2.6 people, which is larger than the Rest of NSW average of 2.5.
+Family households constitute 81.1% of all households, including 33.3% couples with children, 38.5% couples without children, and 9.1% single parent families.
+Non-family households comprise the remaining 18.9%, with lone person households at 16.4% and group households making up 1.8%.
+The median household size is 2.6 people, larger than the Rest of NSW average of 2.4.

 Frequently Asked Questions - Households